MonsterSkulls/MonsterSkulls/README.md

 I am inclusive of Good Faith identities.
 Such as LGBTQ+ (contradictory identities included), Furries and Therians, Plural people of all origins (endogenic and willogenic inclided),

+I will automatically permanently block someone if their DNI list applies to me or is dissagreeable to me.
+I do this to be respectful of that users boundaries and no hard feelings are meant.
+Please treat me with that same respect.

 **BYI / Before You Interact**:
 - I often wait for people to say things to me first to know if they want to interact.
-- I don't mind being "booped" or "kissed" in game, though if it happens excessively I may ask you to stop or hide you.
+- I don't mind being "booped" or "kissed" in game, though if it happens excessively I may ask you to stop or temporarilly hide you.
+- I might kiss avatars I like, its always in a /platonic way, and I *will not* do this if you have DNT (Do Not Touch) or similar in your name (Or in the description of a linked account)
 - If I change to a grass/dirt/water colored pony, I do not want to be interacted with.
 - I don't like being tightly packed in large crowds.
 If a crowd grows too much I may move or leave.
 - I will automatically hide ponies that are too NSFW for my comfort.
+Including names or behaviours.
 - Please ask before talking about ship related things if I'm playing a cosplay character.
 - I don't do RP unless its a funny bit I feel like doing.
 - Cosplay ponies I have may have pronouns that differ from canon (or common headcanons),